-With Deborah Jarchow April 9, 10:00am-12:00pm & 1:00-3:00pm CDT Learn to create beautiful and unexpected stripe designs with clasped warps.
+With Deborah Jarchow Oct 8, 7:00-9:00pm CDT & Oct 9, 7:00-9:00pm CDT Learn to create beautiful and unexpected stripe designs with clasped warps.
 This technique allows you to place two distinct colors within a single "warp" thread so each end of the scarf warp is different.
 Weave a dazzling piece of wearable art!
 Class sessions will be recorded and remain accessible online to registered students of the class for 7 days following the event.

 About Deborah Jarchow

-After many years teaching knit and crochet, Deborah discovered weaving in 1996, and her love of fiber, texture, and color came together.
-Since then she has worked full time as a weaver and artist, including teaching fiber arts, creating and selling wearable art, giving lectures, and showing in local, regional, and national exhibits.
+After many years teaching knit and crochet, Deborah Jarchow discovered weaving and her love of fiber, texture, and color came together.
+Since then, she has worked full time as a weaver and artist.
+Now, Deborah focuses on teaching on rigid-heddle looms and making weaving accessible to as many people as possible.
 Deborah’s work has been exhibited at galleries and museums across the country, and she has won numerous awards and written articles for national publications.
 Her work has been commissioned by churches and is in many private collections.
-Since 2004 she has been an artist-in-residence, teacher, and weaver at Studio Channel Islands Art Center in Camarillo, CA. During the last several years, Deborah has focused her teaching mainly on rigid-heddle looms, which makes weaving accessible to as many people as possible.
-She travels extensively to share her weaving enthusiasm and expertise.
-Deborah loves helping Makers discover the joy of weaving.
+Since 2004 she has been an artist-in-residence, teacher, and weaver at Studio Channel Islands Art Center in Camarillo, CA. She travels extensively to share her weaving enthusiasm and expertise and loves helping Makers discover the joy of weaving.
 For more about Deborah, go to deborahjarchow.com